top of page

 MANAGEMENT SYSTEMS

-BML have worked closely with a number international airlines to help reduce risk exposure from birds.
-In 2023 we are currently working for airlines reviewing overall risks across their networks in Europe, the Middle East, Asia, Africa and South America.
+BML work with a number of regional and international airlines to reduce their exposure to wildlife strike risks.
+Despite the belief that it is the 'airport's responsibility', airlines working with us are able to reduce their exposure to damage and delays.
+We are currently working for airlines across their networks in Europe, the Middle East, Asia, Africa and South America.

 REGULATION AND